No events scheduled for 10/21/2016

 Q. FOR ASSISTANCE: NON-PUBLIC SCHOOLS

-A. NON-PUBLIC SCHOOLS should regard the Non-Public School Unit, Division of Financial Operations as the administrative equivalent of a public school's ROC.
+A. NON-PUBLIC SCHOOLS should regard the Non-Public School Unit, Division of Financial Operations as the administrative equivalent of a public school's CFN.
 Non-Public Schools should always follow any directives and instructions issued by the Director of the NPS Unit.